-Reviews scores are hilarious when you think about them.
+Review scores are hilarious when you think about them, especially when it comes to video games.
 They’re completely nonsensical, an attempt to objectively define an incredibly subjective thing for posterity or sanity or capitalism or whatever.
 They can be useful in some ways, though, as long as the criteria for these often seemingly arbitrary numbers are clear.
 One person’s 7/10 may not be the same as their neighbour’s, which isn’t a problem.
-Unless you start to take review aggregators into account.
+Unless you start to take review aggregators into account, that is.
 On one hand, review scores are aimed at publishers and developers who rely on these figures as a measure of a game’s quality beyond simple sales figures or time spent in-game.
 On the other, having a set of guidelines to help assess a game’s quality can be useful for a critic with several games to review a week.

 But we gamers are people rather than data sets.
 Gaming preferences, even those of seasoned critics are based on formative experiences and tastes inextricable from personal history and subjective context.
 The best thing to do, in my humble opinion of course, is simply to be honest about your predilections.
 Understanding a critic gives you a better understanding of their critique, after all, and I say that as a person who likes to read the opinions of others as well as broadcasting my own.